GeoMOER/moer-mpg-data-analysis/docs/units/_unit04/unit04-05_cleaning.md

 ```
 ## [1] 3
 ```
 As one can see, splitting by comma is a good option to separate the content.
-However, the original information obvioulsy is comprised  by either one, two or three (see result of the `max` function) information parts.
+However, the original information obviously is comprised of either one, two or three (see result of the `max` function) information parts.
 Hence, an appropriate next step would be the compilation of a data frame with three columns and a fill-up strategy which makes sure that if

 * one information part is stored in the cell, the part is saved in the first column of the target data frame,
 * two information parts are stored in the cell, they are saved in the first and second column of the target data frame,